codebytere/talks/node-summit-2018/script.md

 ### Slide 6: Community

-A year ago, as I joined the team, Electron had a healthy developer community, but the core developer team was small

-- couldn't engage with the community as well as we necessarily wanted -
-- mention that not all of our contributors push code (translators and others)
+A year ago, as I joined the team, Electron had a healthy developer community, but the core developer team was small and so most of our focus was internal.
+As a result, we were able to engage with the community, but not as well as we necessarily wanted.
+As the ecosystem and usage have grown, and our core team has grown as well, we've been able to address some of these deficiencies.
+Our communications channels allow us to better hear the needs of developers in addition to the issue tracker, and we've also been able to better work with some of our other contributors.
+We know that not all of our community members and contributors add value by pushing code, and so we're glad that we're able to better recognize them.
+A primary example of this would be the work that we've done in the past year around internationalization of our documentation and of our website.
+This effort allows us to make Electron more accessible to developers around the world, and it would absolutely not be possible without the work of humans taking time to translate our documentation.

 ### Slide 7: How Do We Work?